SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/README.md

 # Introduction

-In this exercise, you will develop a fully functional mobile business application that is integrated with a Large Language Model running on Azure Open AI services.
-You will deploy an SAP Cloud Application Programming backend that interacts with the LLM through SAP LLM Access Laye,  and a React Native mobile app implementing a Smart CO2 Converter App.
+In this exercise users will create a robust business application that seamlessly integrates with an Azure OpenAI Large Language Model (LLM) through SAP's generative AI hub.
+This project comprises two essential components.
+Firstly, an SAP Cloud Application Programming backend is established to manage data, user authentication, and facilitate interaction with the LLM.
+Secondly, a user-friendly React Native app, designed as a Smart CO2 Converter, is developed.
+The application's primary function is to track carbon dioxide (CO2) emissions data and recommend actionable insights and recommendations.
+This comprehensive solution aims to promote environmental awareness and sustainability through innovative technology.

 Broadly, this consists of: